What are auto insurance policy limits?

 There are several ways to do this.
 The first way is to just ask them.
 If the injuries are serious it is often times in their best interest to release it to you.

-The second way is exclusive to select personal injury attorneys, who have resources to find out the policy limit information.
+The second way is exclusive to select attorneys, such as our own San Diego car accident lawyers, who have resources to find out the policy limit information.

 A third way is to file a lawsuit and demand they release this information to you.